With Employees

 In addition, in October and December 2022, the Corporate Planning Department of parent company in Japan and management of subsidiary in Thailand participated for two days each in the Business and Human Rights Academy training program conducted by the United Nations Development Programme (UNDP) with the support of the Japanese government to deepen their learning.
 In March 2023, one-on-one meetings were held with Ms. Vanessa Zimmerman (representative of Pillar Two, drafting team for the UN Guiding Principles on Business and Human Rights) and Ms. Emi Sugawara (professor at Osaka University of Economics and Law and head of the Global Compact Research Center).
 They provided specific advice on our human rights policy and human rights due diligence, including the importance of stakeholder engagement and the effectiveness of using a combination of questionnaires and a Grievance Mechanism.

-Safety and Health Policy
+Human Resource, Safety and Health Policy

 We respect humanity, strive to create working environment where employees can work in health and with peace of mind, and foster human resources who can think and act on their own.